ninabarzh/broomstick/content/posts/archetypes.md

 Some archetypes refuse to stay dead.
 Here are a few of the most persistent:

 * **The Hero**: Always reluctant at first.
 Think Odysseus, Beowulf, Katniss Everdeen.
-Faces the abyss, returns transformed.
+Faces the abyss, returns changed.
 Usually slightly annoying.
 * **[The Trickster]({{< relref "posts/trickster.md" >}})**: Chaos personified.
 Loki, Anansi, Raven, Coyote, Bugs Bunny.
 Boundary-crosser, social irritant, comic relief and sacred rebel rolled into one.
 * **The Great Mother**: Nurturer and devourer.
 From Isis to Demeter to the Virgin Mary, she gives life and, often, takes it away.
 * **The Wise Old One**: Think Gandalf, Merlin, Obi-Wan.
 Appears when needed, disappears at the worst possible moment.